Anatoly Moskvin

+Moskvin's parents, who shared the apartment with him, knew of the "Dolls" but it didn't occur to them that they were real girls.
+They had one mummified girl in their room.

 A psychiatric evaluation determined that Moskvin had a form of paranoid schizophrenia.
 In May 2012, he was sentenced to court-ordered psychiatric evaluation and has since been held in a psychiatric hospital.

 Vladimir Stravinskas, head of the Investigative Committee of Russia for the Nizhny Novgorod region, called the case exceptional and unparalleled in modern forensics.

 Personal life and education

 Anatoly Moskvin was born in the city of Gorky in Soviet Russia, which is now known as Nizhny Novgorod.
 As a schoolboy, Moskvin began wandering through cemeteries with friends, particularly the Krasnaya Etna Cemetery in the city's Leninsky district.
 In an article written shortly before his arrest, he attributed his interest in the dead to a childhood incident in which he witnessed a funeral procession for an eleven-year-old girl.
 Moskvin alleged that the participants forced him to kiss the dead girl's face, writing that "an adult pushed my face down to the waxy forehead of the girl in an embroidered cap, and there was nothing I could do but kiss her as ordered."

 After graduating from the philological faculty of Moscow State University, Moskvin became well known in academic circles.
 His main areas of academic interests were Celtic history and folklore, as well as languages and linguistics.
 Moskvin had a deep interest in cemeteries, burial rituals, death, and the occult.
 He kept a personal library of over 60,000 books and documents, as well as a large doll collection.
 Fellow academics described Moskvin as both a genius and an eccentric.

 As an adult, Moskvin led a secluded life.
 He never married or dated, preferring to live with his parents.
-He abstained from drinking alcohol and smoking and is purportedly a virgin.
+He abstained from drinking alcohol and smoking.
 In 2016, it was reported that Moskvin planned to marry a 25-year-old native of his hometown who attended his trial.